pdx-cs-sound/fm/README.md

 (1.41421:1).
 (Yes, this is a poke at Pythagoreans, who never would have done that.
 Sue me.)

+### Envelope

+There is a full ADSR envelope.
+It is global and applied to all keys.
+The defaults are reasonable.
+The envelope can be configured from the command line.

 ## Status

-* [x] The keyboard by default tried to listen for a MIDI keyboard connection, behaving as a MIDI output device.
-This may not work on Windows or Mac, and is inconvenient.
+* [x] The instrument by default tries to listen for a MIDI keyboard connection established by manual connection.
+This might not work on Windows or Mac, and is inconvenient.
 Added a command-line keyboard argument and a config file to use a particular keyboard and its controllers.